 Confined to a sickbed at his home on Lafayette Square, Secretary of State William Seward is nearly killed from a vicious knife attack administered by co-conspirator Lewis Paine.
 George Atzerodt fails to follow through on a plan to assassinate Vice President Johnson.

 April 15 – President Lincoln dies at 7:22 a.m.
-At his bedside, Secretary of War Edwin Stanton remarks, “Now he belongs to the ages.”
+Secretary of War Edwin Stanton remarks at his bedside, “Now he belongs to the ages.”

 Having broken his right fibula while jumping to the stage at Ford’s Theatre, Booth stops at the house of Dr. Samuel Mudd near Bryantown, Maryland, to have his leg splinted and bandaged.

 April 21 – Lincoln’s body departs Washington in a nine-car funeral train.
 The 1,700-mile trip back to Illinois would essentially be over the same tracks that carried the then President-elect east in 1861.
-Cities along the route that hold funeral processions include Philadelphia, New York City, Buffalo, Cleveland, and Chicago.
+Along the route, the cities holding funeral processions include Philadelphia, New York City, Buffalo, Cleveland, and Chicago.

 May 4 – Abraham Lincoln’s body is finally laid to rest in a tomb at Springfield’s Oak Ridge Cemetery.

 May 10 – An army military commission is convened to try Mrs. Mary Surratt, David Herold, Lewis Paine, George Atzerodt, Edman Spangler, Michael O’Laughlin, Samuel Arnold, and Dr. Samuel Mudd for their parts in the conspiracy to assassinate President Lincoln.
-Surratt, Herold, Paine, and Atzerodt will eventually be given the death penalty, while the remaining defendants are sentenced to imprisonment.
+Surratt, Herold, Paine, and Atzerodt will eventually be given the death penalty while the remaining defendants are imprisoned.